Updated September 2020

 This article explains the major U.S. national regulations over text messaging communications, including both SMS and WhatsApp.
 It gives examples of best practices and how you can use Mogli in Salesforce to navigate this regulatory territory.

-In the coming weeks, we will publish informational guidelines for Canada and the European Union text messaging policies.
+Be sure to read about Canada's (here) and the European Union (here) text messaging policies.
 We know our stuff when it comes to SMS and WhatsApp compliance, but we still strongly suggest running your opt-in method past your preferred legal counsel.

 If there are so many text messaging regulations, why make it a pillar of digital communications?